 Young plants need a smaller prepared space.
 A good rule of thumb is to double the root mass in width, and at least 1.5 times the root mass deep.
 This gives plenty of good aeration.

 Potted bottle brush shrubs should be given 3-6 extra inches of space in their pot when transplanting to a new pot.

-There are two types of pruning which are commonly done for bottlebrush shrubs or trees: tip pruning, or flower pruning.
+There are two types of pruning that are commonly done for bottlebrush shrubs or trees: tip pruning, or flower pruning.

 Tip pruning should be done when the new growth is still extremely young, and before it’s had the chance for the stem to harden in any way.

 As flowers will grow from these tips, you may sacrifice some flowers if you prune the stems too late.
 However, this will help you shape the plant if necessary.

 Flower pruning is done just as the flowers are beginning to fade.
 Neatly snip off the flower just behind the lowest set of blossoms, leaving as much stem intact as you can.
 This may spur additional flower growth from the same stem.

 You can prune to train your bottle brush plant to a specific growth pattern.
 Bottle brush trees also work well for the traditional practice of espalier or training against a wall or building.